Table of Contents

 It has been confirmed that Kim Kardashian has passed the baby bar exam, which is required in order to be admitted to the California Bar Association.
-However, there is still some question as to whether or not she will be admitted.
+However, there is still some question about whether she will be admitted.

 On or about September of 2017, she admitted to cheating in school.
 Whether her application received by the Committee of Bar Examiners disclosed that it will likely be reviewed prior to her joining the full Bar after completing the California State Bar Law Office Study Program.